 Additionally, turf has a really long lifespan and requires very little maintenance after it is installed.
 As long as it's installed correctly, it will not fade, shrink, or lose its impact attenuation in tough weather conditions.
 Moreover, it meets ADA guidelines for wheelchair accessibility and is much easier to navigate than loose-fill surfacing like mulch or rubber mulch nuggets.
 The only major drawback is affordability - it's typically not quite as expensive as poured-in-place, but it is much more expensive than mulch.

-If you're looking for the flexibility provided by a rubber surface, but don't want to pay the high price tag that comes with it, consider using rubber mulch nuggets.
-Rubber mulch nuggets are rubber, cushioned surfaces made out of recycled tires.
-Rubber mulch nuggets come in a variety of colors and can make for a very visually appealing playground surface.
+If you're looking for the flexibility provided by a rubber surface, but don't want to pay the high price tag that comes with it, consider using rubber mulch nuggets - rubber and cushioned surfaces made out of recycled tires.
+They come in a variety of colors and can make for a very visually appealing playground surface.

 Generally, rubber mulch has a fraction of the cost you'd incur for solid rubber surfaces.
-However, not all rubber mulch providers coat it with non-toxic materials, and some black tire mulches can contain toxic materials themselves, so do some diligence before purchasing rubber mulch nuggets.
+However, not all providers coat it with non-toxic materials, and some black tire mulches can contain toxic materials themselves, so do some diligence before purchasing these nuggets for your playground surfacing project.

 Give Us a Call

-Selecting the best material for playground surfaces that children will spend a lot of time on is not an easy task.
-You need something safe, durable, and soft enough to cushion against all sorts of injuries.
-If you're having a hard time picking the right materials, don't worry, we're more than happy to take you through all of the options in detail and provide a professional opinion.
-Just contact us today, and we'll help you make the best choices for your playground
+Selecting the best material for playground equipment and surfaces that children will spend a lot of time on is not an easy task.
+You need something safe, durable, and soft enough to cushion against all sorts of injuries and increase playground safety.
+If you're having a hard time picking the right materials for your playground surfacing, don't worry, we're more than happy to take you through all of the options in detail and provide a professional opinion.
+Just contact us today, and we'll help you make the best choices for your surfacing solutions.